tropicalmentat/aoi-flood-detection/README.md

 ```
 Parameter list:
 -s  Sensor name.
 Values accepted are: sentinel1b, alos2palsar2, landsat8, sentinel2
 -a  Algorithm.
-Used to specify for optical sensors.
+Used only for optical sensors to specify processing algorithm.
 Accepted values: ndwi, truecolor
--e
+-e  Event.
+Add event/typhoon name that will be part of the output file name.
+Must be single word, no space.
--l
+-l  Location.
+Add location name that will be part of the output file name.
+Must be single word, no space.
 ```

 - The default locations that the scripts will expect the input files for each sensor is located in the `data` directory located at the root of the repository.